The Retention & Exemption Challenge

 The Current Landscape

 Meriwether County tells a story of strong early foundations followed by a significant drop-off.
-While our toddler immunization rates are excellent (over 90% for MMR), we face a critical gap at school entry, where only 57.85% of Kindergarteners are up-to-date.
+While our toddler immunization rates are good (over 88.5% for MMR), we face a critical gap at school entry, where only 57.85% of Kindergarteners are up-to-date.
 This decline is largely driven by a high 32.64% Religious Exemption Rate, signaling a need to shift focus from logistics to trust-building.

 0% Kindergarten Rate